Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

 - *Is it worth showing N-grams?* The results are not particularly relevant here...
 But useful in general
 - *Can we remove Supervised Learning?* We would have to find a new way of doing it here (there is not the factype variable that we need)
 - I removed import progressbar
+- *Since when do we want to keep patents?* Since the beginning of time?
+Or since 2000?
+The more, the harder it is to run the text analysis

 ## 4_2_Network Analysis
 - Use patent data